A projection-based framework for gradient-free and parallel learning: INTRODUCTION

-This paper investigates a distinct paradigm shift: reformulating neural network training from a loss minimization task (Figure~\ref{fig:paradigm_shift}a) into a large-scale \emph{feasibility problem} (Figure~\ref{fig:paradigm_shift}b).
+This paper investigates a paradigm shift: reformulating neural network training from a loss minimization task (\cref{fig:paradigm_shift}a) into a large-scale \emph{feasibility problem} (\cref{fig:paradigm_shift}b).
 Instead of navigating a complex loss landscape, we seek to identify network parameters and intermediate states that simultaneously satisfy a collection of local constraints derived from the network's structure and the desired input-output mappings.
-Our approach achieves this through a fine-grained decomposition of the network into its elementary operations—termed \emph{primitive functions} (e.g., inner products, point-wise activations).
-For these primitive functions, orthogonal projections onto their graphs (which represent valid input–output pairs) are often computationally inexpensive.
+Our approach achieves this through a fine-grained decomposition of the network into its elementary operations—termed \emph{primitive functions} (e.g., inner products, pointwise activations).
+For these primitive functions, orthogonal projections onto their graphs (set of valid input–output pairs) are often computationally inexpensive.
 The availability of such efficient projections allows us to recast training as the problem of finding a point in the intersection of numerous local constraint sets, a task well-suited for iterative projection algorithms rooted in convex optimization~\citep{bauschke2011convex}.
 This feasibility perspective builds upon conceptual work by~\citet{elser2021learning}.